fahimferoje/Online-Prescription/README.md

 # Online-Prescription

-Online prescription system where user can login into the system, can perform CRUD operation on prescription.
-Able to track daily report on how many prescriptions crreated per day.
+An online prescription system where authorized user can perform CRUD operation on prescription.
+Able to track daily report on how many prescriptions created per day.

 ## Getting Started
  This app holds two part. one part is web and another part is restapi